sfotiadis/arduino_currents/README.md

 ## Kubernetes Infrastructure

-The [`Kubernetes`](Kubernetes) directory contains the Kubernetes configuration files for deploying the essential components of this project:
+The [`kubernetes`](kubernetes) directory contains the Kubernetes configuration files for deploying the essential components of this project:

 - InfluxDB: A time-series database for storing measurement data.
 - Eclipse Mosquitto: An MQTT broker for handling communication between devices.